madrisan/nagios-plugins-linux/README.md

 	check_tcpcount [--tcp] [--tcp6] --warning COUNTER --critical COUNTER check_tcpcount --help

-*Options*
+*Where*

-	-t, --tcp     display the statistics for the TCP protocol (the default) -6, --tcp6    display the statistics for the TCPv6 protocol -h, --help    display this help and exit
+* -t, --tcp: display the statistics for the TCP protocol (the default)
+* -6, --tcp6: display the statistics for the TCPv6 protocol
+* -h, --help: display this help and exit

 *Examples*